wichtounet/wichtounet.github.io/posts/2014/04/related-posts-nikola-website.md

 You could also display it in *post.tmpl* as a simple list.

+There is a limitation with this code: it only works if the source file has the same name than the slug, otherwise the file is not found.
+If someone has a solution to get the path to the source file and not the slug version, I'd be glad to have it ;)

 # Conclusion

 The code for the generator is available on the [Github repository of my website](https://github.com/wichtounet/wichtounet.github.io/tree/master/src/related).